Renny Harlin: 2010s and move to China

 Harlin next directed the 2013 film Devil's Pass, set in Russia's Ural Mountains and loosely based on the Dyatlov Pass incident in 1959, when nine experienced hikers were found dead.
 Harlin then directed The Legend of Hercules, which opened in theatres on 10 January 2014.
 One of two Hercules movies released in 2014 – the other being Hercules, starring Dwayne Johnson – it was critically panned and was a box-office bomb.

 Harlin directed the 2016 action comedy film Skiptrace, which starred Jackie Chan alongside Johnny Knoxville and Fan Bingbing.
 He then directed the 2018 film Legend of the Ancient Sword for Alibaba Pictures, based on a Chinese role-playing video game.
 The film was a box-office bomb, grossing only $1.25 million against a budget of $11 million.
 More recently, his film The Misfits received U.S. and international deals.

-In 2021, he was selected as jury member at 11th Beijing International Film Festival for Tiantan Awards.
+In 2021, he was selected as jury member at 11th Beijing International Film Festival.